biosimulations/biosimulations/README.md

 ### Users 💻

-Please use the hosted versions of BioSimulations, and BioSimulators at [https://biosimulations.org](https://biosimulations.org) and [https://biosimulators.org](https://biosimulators.org).
+Please use the hosted versions of BioSimulations, runBioSimulations, and BioSimulators at [https://biosimulations.org](https://biosimulations.org), [https://run.biosimulations.org](https://run.biosimulations.org), and [https://biosimulators.org](https://biosimulators.org).

 Tutorials, help and information can be found at [https://docs.biosimulations.org](https://docs.biosimulations.org)